You are here:

 Power/Influence

-Power Imbalance
+Power Imbalances

 There is a power imbalance between coaches and athletes, which must not be exploited.
-Continuous discussions and opportunities for exchange, especially before and after events, should be ensured to create transparency and counteract false claims.
+Continuous discussions and opportunities for exchange, especially before and after events, should be ensured to create transparency and counteract false allegations.

 Awareness